Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Results

 However, the sample variance (fig. \ref{fig:moments}(c-d)) and skewness (fig. \ref{fig:moments}(e-f)) experience rougher changes with the solar constant.
-Indeed, the variance of the NH SIC and Eq MST increases dramatically for $S < 1300 (W/m^2)$.
+Indeed, the variance of the NH SIC and Eq MST increases dramatically for $S < 1300~W/m^2$.
 This increase indicates that the ice-albedo feedback is less and less damped as the criticality is approached.
 Thus, an anomaly in, for instance, the surface temperature can lead to an increase in the SIC which will be less easily damped by heat transport from a cooler equator.

-To stress the relationship between the NH SIC and the Eq MST, their joint Probability Density Function (PDF, calculated from the first eigenvector of the transition matrices estimated in the next section \ref{sec:resultSpectrum}, yielding exactly the same results as binned estimates, see \cite{Tantet2015}) is plotted figure \ref{fig:PDFJOINT}, for decreasing values of the solar constant.
-Apart from the changes in the mean and the increase in the variance (the axis of each panel have the same scaling), these plots show that while for $S = 1300 (W m^{-2})$ (panel (a)) the NH SIC and Eq MST are not correlated and normally distributed, their distribution becomes more and more tilted and skewed as the solar constant is decreased (panel (b-d)).
-This increase in the skewness of the NH SIC and Eq MST is also visible figure \ref{fig:moments}(e-f) from which one can verify that positive values of the NH SIC and negative values of the Eq MST are favoured as the criticality is approached.
-This asymmetry is in agreement with the fact that as the ice-albedo feedback is less and less damped, larger excursions of the SIC to low latitudes and concomitant cooler temperatures are permitted.
+To stress the statistical relationship between the NH SIC and the Eq MST, their joint Probability Density Function (PDF) \footnote{Similarly as for the transition probabilities (\ref{eq:MLE}), the PDF is estimated from the number of realisations falling in each box of the grid defined in section \ref{sec:resultSpectrum}.
+In other words, it is a binned histogram which gives a discrete approximation of the density of the marginal measure $\rho$ (see section \ref{sec:approxSpectrum}) for an observation operator $h$ with components the NH SIC and the Eq MST.} is plotted figure \ref{fig:PDFJOINT}, for decreasing values of the solar constant.
+Note that the offset of the Eq MST is reported (in K) on the upper right side of each panel.
+Apart from the changes in the mean and the increase in the variance (the axis of each panel have the same scaling), these plots show that while for $S = 1300~W m^{-2}$ (panel (a)) the NH SIC and Eq MST are only weakly correlated and approximately normally distributed, their distribution becomes more and more tilted and skewed as the solar constant is decreased (panel (b-d)).
+This increase in the skewness of the NH SIC and Eq MST is also visible in figure \ref{fig:moments}(e-f) from which one can verify that positive values of the NH SIC and negative values of the Eq MST are favoured as the criticality is approached.
+This shape is in agreement with the fact that, as the ice-albedo feedback is less and less damped, larger excursions of the SIC to low latitudes and concomitant cooler temperatures are permitted.